speric/speric.github.com/_posts/2015-07-08-remote-work.md

 href="https://open.spotify.com/user/speric/playlist/6DSBFarhDIkxfzIvZLbHYt">https://open.spotify.com/user/speric/playlist/6DSBFarhDIkxfzIvZLbHYt</a></p></li>
 </ul>

-<p>Also, I find it important to switch up my work location.
+<p>I like to switch up my work location.
 I work in my
 office 90% of the time, but sometimes I work in my living room, or at the local Starbucks, or even the pub!</p>

 <center><div><img
 src="https://igcdn-photos-e-a.akamaihd.net/hphotos-ak-xpa1/t51.2885-15/10707038_1514120335491692_639196564_n.jpg"/><p><i>Sometimes you need to put your feet up</i></p></div></center>

-<p>Switching up work locations like this helps me from getting into a
+<p>Switching up work locations like this keeps me from getting into a
 rut.
-Working remotely, I don't have the face-to-face communication with co-workers, and so I miss out on things like going to a new place everyday to get lunch, or running out to get a coffee mid-afternoon, things I was accustomed to when working in an office.
+Working remotely, I don't have face-to-face communication with co-workers.
+I miss out on things like going to a new place to get lunch, or running out to get a coffee mid-afternoon, things I was accustomed to when working in an office.
 Changing work locations approximates this experience, however poorly.</p>

 <h3>Stepping Up Communication and Collaboration</h3>